Maha: 7 killed, 23 injured after tree falls on tin shed in Akola temple | Science-Environment

 Seven persons were killed and 23 others injured when a tree fell on a tin shed under which people were standing in a temple premises after heavy wind and rains in Maharashtra's Akola district, local administration said on Monday.

+State Deputy Chief Minister Devendra Fadnavis expressed grief over the incident and said the government will provide a compensation to the families of the deceased.
+The district authorities said families of each of the deceased will be given a compensation of Rs 4 lakh and the injured persons will be given monetary assistance as per government rules.

+Due to the heavy wind and rains, a 100-year-old tree fell on a tin shed under which around 40 people were standing, the district administration said.

-Seven people were killed and 23 others received injuries.
-Five of them were seriously injured, the authorities said.
+Five men and two women were killed and 23 others received injuries.
+Five of them were seriously injured, it said in a release.

 After receiving information, police and district disaster management authorities rushed the spot and started the rescue operation, an official said.